backstage/backstage/docs/features/software-templates/writing-templates.md

 native filters from the Nunjucks library.
 For a complete list of these native filters and their usage, refer to the [Nunjucks documentation](https://mozilla.github.io/nunjucks/templating.html#builtin-filters).

+To create your own custom filters, look to the section [Custom Filters](#custom-filters) hereafter.

 ### parseRepoUrl

 The `parseRepoUrl` filter parse a repository URL into